-Building on the strong theory and research underpinning the original OWLS, the second edition of this highly regarded test offers an integrated, global approach to language assessment.
+Building on the theory and research underpinning the original OWLS, the second edition of this test offers an integrated, global approach to language assessment.
 The OWLS-II adds a Reading Comprehension Scale, updated norms, new items, a parallel form, improved scoring guidelines, and full-color stimulus materials.
-Moreover, a helpful new handbook, Foundations of Language Assessment,explains the theory upon which the OWLS-II is based, making it easier to understand the test and interpret results.
+Moreover, a helpful new handbook, Foundations of Language Assessment, explains the theory upon which the OWLS-II is based, making it easier to understand the test and interpret results.

-Measuring four language processes—separately and in relation to one another—this second edition gives you the most complete, accurate, and useful picture of language skills currently available.
+Measuring four language processes—separately and with one another—this second edition gives a complete and accurate picture of language skills.

 More Than the Sum of Its Parts

 The OWLS-II evaluates four language processes on four separate scales: Listening Comprehension, Oral Expression, Reading Comprehension, and Written Expression.
 Each of these scales assesses four linguistic structures: